NexusSW/chef-provisioning-lxd/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/nexussw/chef-provisioning-lxd.
+Bug reports and pull requests are welcome on [GitHub](https://github.com/nexussw/chef-provisioning-lxd).
 Make sure you sign off on all of your commits.